 Each girl’s individualized plan focus is considered from a holistic approach: mind (education & the word of God), body (nutrition & exercise), and spirit (accepting Christ & showing good fruits/living a biblical standard).
 A balance is created and the opportunity for a successful and joyful life is greatly enhanced when this approach is taken.

 The first hour of each school day is devoted to a therapeutic focus.
-Our bible-based curriculum is designed in such a way to emphasize introspective thinking and works hand-in-hand with our Christian counseling.
+Our bible-based curriculum is designed in such a way to emphasize introspective thinking and works hand-in-hand with our program.
 Tailored for the individual student, the work required encourages our students to examine areas of their lives that are in need of change, change that comes through knowing God – His character and His word.
 Students are required to complete 12 units before graduation from our program which is accomplished through meeting daily and weekly goals.

 Girls Only – No Boys!